 Generic Advice #1: Prioritize traffic when doing keyword research

-But in our experience, the conversion rate for organic traffic from low-intent keywords can be extremely low (<0.01%, or often 0%).
-As a result, even if those pieces get tons of traffic, they often don’t generate many (or any) leads at all.
+In our experience, the conversion rate for organic traffic from low-intent keywords can be extremely low (<0.01%, or often 0%).
+As a result, even if those pieces get tons of traffic, they often don’t generate many (or any) qualified leads at all.

 Let’s look at an example to see why.